 The number of USB ports in PlayStation 4 is two.
-PS4 still maintains these two USB ports as it has been doing in other previous versions of the PS consoles.
+The PS4 still maintains these two USB ports as it has been doing in other previous versions of the PS consoles.
 The two USB ports are located right at the front of the console which isn’t a surprise because we saw that in the PS2 and PS3.

-Sony made a change in the Pro version of the PS4 to add an additional USB port at the back of the console together with the AUX, HDMI and LAN ports.
+Sony made a change in the Pro version of the PS4 to add an additional USB port at the back of the console together with the AUX, HDMI, and LAN ports.

 PS4 USB Port Basic Features

 - Bi-Directional.
-Also, the PS4 USB 3.0/3.1 is ‘bi-directional’ which means the USB ports on the PS4 gives the user the opportunity to read and write data at the same time.
+Also, the PS4 USB 3.0/3.1 is ‘bi-directional’ which means the USB ports on the PS4 give the user the opportunity to read and write data at the same time.
 You can download files from the console and at the same time, upload data to it without waiting for one function to end.
 So, you can download music, pictures and also upload movies to the console all at once.

 - Power-Saving.
 The USB Port 3.0/3.1 also put unused devices attached to the PS4 console to sleep mode to save energy.